Arnold Janssen: Veneration

+Janssen's spiritual writings were approved by theologians on 23 November 1939 and 13 February 1942.
+His cause was formally opened on 10 July 1942, and he was declared a Servant of God.

 Janssen and Joseph Freinademetz, along with Daniele Comboni (an important missionary in Africa) were canonised on 5 October 2003 by Pope John Paul II.
 Janssen was elevated to sainthood after the healing of Pamela Avellanosa, a Filipina teenager living in Baguio who fell from a bike and was not expected to recover from the resulting head injury.
 According to her relatives and the Catholic Church, she was healed miraculously following prayers to Janssen.

 In his hometown of Goch, the Arnold-Janssen-Church and the Arnold-Janssen-Community are named after Janssen.
 His birthplace can be visited in the Arnold-Janssen-Street.

 The St. Arnold neighborhood in Neuenkirchen, Westphalia, has an Arnold-Janssen High School.
 It was founded 1929 by his religious community, but since 1996 it has been administered by the Diocese of Münster.
 The Arnold-Janssen High School in Sankt Wendel, Saarland, is also named for him, as is the Arnold-Janssen-Hauptschule in Bocholt.